 Make sure you know what these names mean before using them, as some might have different meanings elsewhere.

 So here is a list of 35 cute names for your man that will make him feel loved and wanted!

 List of Cute Names to Call Your Boyfriend

-- Babbycakes: One of the variations is “baby cakes,” which means a cake made by someone who loves you very much like parents or grandparents would make it for their child on their birthday.
+- Babycakes: One of the variations is “baby cakes,” made by someone who loves you very much like parents or grandparents would make for their child on their birthday.

-- Hottie: This is a cute name to call your boyfriend if he’s handsome, so this means ‘handsome.’
+- Hottie: This is a cute name to call your boyfriend if he’s handsome, which means ‘handsome.’

 - Hunnybun: Use this name when you feel sentimental and want to be sweet with the person you love.
 This one is usually used by females who love their male partner; either gender can use it.